symbolworks/sysh/README.md

 Because symbolic input/output could potentially carry only necessary communication information, when working with an application, there may be less distractions in a form of notifications, sounds, images, videos, etc. Hopefully, only information related to work of interest remains.

-This reduced user interface platform is not a replacement to usual GUIs because there are still a lot of applications that work better with graphic environments.
+This reduced user interface platform is not a replacement to traditional GUIs because there are still a lot of applications that work better with graphic environments.
 But we may also acknowledge that there exists a considerable range of applications whose simplification would benefit from a short and concise set of simple instructions at given moment, exchanged between user and application.

 ## Example Session